James Fricke, president

 Total Years of Experience: 14 years

-Aided in preparation of Sampling and Analysis Plans.
-Conducted reclamation on a CERCLA site using hand tools and heavy equipment.
+Mr. Fricke has conducted reclamation on a CERCLA site using hand tools and heavy equipment.
 Conducted ground and surface water investigations at a remote mine site in Montana.
 Assisted in the construction and operation of a pilot study of a bioremediation systems used to remove heavy metals from mine water discharge.
 Experienced with GPS, multi-meter, flow meter, and XRF.
 Adept at following detailed FSP procedures and acquiring groundwater, surface water, soil and sediment data.
 Aided in design and oversight of tailings cover and wedge buttress.
 Conducted soil and air investigations at a remote mine reclamation site in Washington.

 Daniel Weber